 If you plan on visiting Trogir for a day, you can rent a boat from Split and access the city from the water.
-If you’re staying in Trogir, there are various boat rental and charter options available to you.
+If you’re staying in Trogir, there are many boat rental and charter options available to you.
 Choose from speedboats, rib boats, day cruisers, yachts, and sailboats.
-You can rent for a half day or for a whole week!
+You can rent for a half-day or for a whole week!
+Explore the beaches or visit the blue lagoon on a boat tour.
 Sailing tourism has been on the rise in Trogir, so you’re sure to find the vessel to meet all your boating needs.
 The calm winds of the Adriatic make Trogir a great place to rent a sailboat.
 If you’ve never sailed before, there are plenty of professionals to show you how it’s done on a privately chartered tour, or on a group day of cruising.
 By boat, you can also explore the nearby islands of Hvar, Brac, and Vis.

 A unique tour you can experience from Trogir is the Blue Cave and 5 Island Safari Tour.
 You’ll get to explore a gorgeous, enchanting Blue Cave on a boat with a guide.
 The water glows blue and everything beneath the surface appears silver due to a natural phenomenon of light.
 From there, you’ll carry on to stunning and quiet beaches on different islands in the surrounding area.

-Calm winds, sparkling turquoise water and sunshine makes for the perfect combination for stand-up paddle boarding enthusiasts.
-Rent a board for a few hours and power yourself around the coast of Trogir.
+Calm winds, sparkling turquoise water, and sunshine make for the perfect combination for stand-up paddleboarding enthusiasts.
+Rent a SUP for a few hours and power yourself around the coast of Trogir.

 Fishing charters are another fun way to spend time in Trogir.
 The Adriatic is a beautiful backdrop for a day spent on a fishing boat.
 Your experienced guide will take you to the best spots to catch tuna and other fish.
 Enjoy the clear blue waters as you reel in a big catch!